kenwalger/SpringMongoExample/README.md

 # Spring Data & MongoDB Example

 Requires a MonogDB server running on the default port of `27017`.

 Creates an `examplePerson` database with a `person` and `address` collection.

+Adds two people and one address the the respective collections.